We also manage to have a lot of fun too! Read on for a brief flavour of what we get up to.

 As you might have guessed, we meet for breakfast!
-We hold our meetings weekly on Wednesday morning from 7.15am to 8.30am at Brasserie Blanc Restaurant at Cabot Circus, Bristol.
+We hold our meetings weekly on Wednesday morning from 7.15am to 8.30am.
 We get the day off to a great start with a mixture of humour, discussion, interesting speakers and, of course, a full English breakfast.
 The morning opens with coffee and chat, with the meeting starting at 07:30am over bacon and eggs or croissants and fruit if you prefer.
 Meetings finish at 8.30am so that we can get to work on time.

 Come along to one of our meetings and see what we're about.
 You can be assured of a warm welcome - and a free breakfast (by invite).
 We welcome visits from other Rotarians or those who haven't yet decided to join Rotary.

 With a varied social calander of events like a game of skittles, visits to other Rotaries around the world and fund-raising events such as the Dragon Boat Race in Bristol's Historic Harbourside to name but a few... you'll be in some very good company!